-- ensure their child attends school every day when the school is open; - ensure their child arrives to school on time, ready and equipped to learn; - be aware that it is an offence for their child to be absent from school without a valid reason; - be aware that only the school can determine if an absence from school is 'authorised'; - notify the school as soon as possible and ideally before the start of the school day and on each subsequent day of absence if their child is unable to attend, including the reason for absence and the expected date of return; - ensure that all appointments, wherever possible, are arranged out of school hours; - ensure that where an appointment during school time is unavoidable, their child attends for as long as possible prior to and/or returns immediately after the appointment; - ensure that their child returns to school as soon as possible after any period of illness; - support their child's attendance by avoiding arranging holidays/leave during term time except in exceptional circumstances; - ensure that all requests for leave during term time are made by completing the Leave of Absence during Term Time Request Form, where possible at least one month in advance; - work with the school and other agencies when barriers to their child's attendance are identified; - be aware that for unauthorised absences the School Standards Committee reserves the right to apply to the local authority to issue a fixed penalty notice (a fine); - provide the school with a minimum of two emergency contact numbers and ensure they are kept up to date with any changes.
+- ensure their child attends school every day when the school is open; - ensure their child arrives to school on time, ready and equipped to learn; - be aware that it is an offence for their child to be absent from school without a valid reason; - be aware that only the school can determine if an absence from school is 'authorised'; - notify the school before 8.30 am by telephone or email if their child is unable to attend due to illness, with the reason for absence; - keep school updated by 8.30 am each day if their child has an extended period of absence due to illness; - ensure that all appointments, wherever possible, are arranged out of school hours; - ensure that where an appointment during school time is unavoidable, their child attends for as long as possible prior to and/or returns immediately after the appointment; - ensure confirmation of all appointments during school time are provided to school, e.g. appointment letter, text confirmation; - ensure that their child returns to school as soon as possible after any period of illness; - provide a signed and dated absence note on the day their child return's to school.
+If an absence note is not provided within 2 weeks, the absence will be coded as unauthorised. - speak with the appropriate member of staff if there are any problems which may affect their child's attendance, punctuality and/or learning; - support their child's attendance by avoiding arranging holidays/leave during term time except in exceptional circumstances; - ensure that all requests for leave during term time are made by completing the Leave of Absence during Term Time Request Form, where possible at least one month in advance;

+- work with the school and other agencies when barriers to their child's attendance are identified; - be aware that for unauthorised absences the School Standards Committee reserves the right to apply to the local authority to issue a fixed penalty notice (a fine); - provide the school with a minimum of two emergency contact numbers and ensure they are kept up to date with any changes.